min2ha/ukwa-site/content/target/53172/index.en.md

   "subject": "UK General Election 2017"
 }

-# Heritage Alliance, The: The Heritage Manifesto 2017

 Calls on all political parties to: maximise the advantages, and minimise the disadvantages, of Brexit for heritage; maintain and improve the protection of heritage; attract more investment; effect positive fiscal change for heritage; and continue to back lottery funding for heritage.